JCLemur/games/project-euler/README.rst

 unit tests which include the actual answers to the problems.

-Don't spoil the fun and learning experience for yourself by looking at those answers unless you managed to solved the problem yourself.
+Don't spoil the fun and learning experience for yourself by looking at those answers unless you have solved the respective problem yourself.